 Professional teeth whitening is when you go to the dentist and have them whiten your teeth.
-Your dentist in Richardson TX will examine your teeth and choose the best whitening gel for your teeth.
+Your dentist will examine your teeth and choose the best whitening gel for your teeth.

 Your dentist will look at all the details, including the state of your current teeth and past dental history, and then create a whitening gel that is customized specifically for you..